 - Call Bio-One.
 Fire departments or police do not clean trauma scenes.
 Once they leave, that is where Bio-One steps in to assist.
 Bio-One provides compassionate, discreet, professional, on-call biohazard and trauma cleanup.
 We use proper personal protective gear, approved OSHA-approved methods and hospital-grade cleaners to eliminate any harmful pathogens and diseases.

-As owners, either Karen or Rick will work with you to determine whether insurance is available and will speak with your insurance company to open a claim.
+As owner, Jason will work with you to determine whether insurance is available and will speak with your insurance company to open a claim.
 This allows you to focus on notifying family and friends.

 In the days and months ahead, other small and large matters will need to be taken care of including: